cal-itp/calitp-py/docs/index.md

 * **SQL** - Using the BigQuery Browser
 * **Python**
     * *siuba* - a convenient data analysis library in Python
-    * *calitp* - a personalized library incorporating calitp's unique needs
+    * *calitp* - a personalized package incorporating calitp's unique needs
     * *pandas* - a useful data analysis library, used sparsely in the examples below
 * **Metabase** - our business insights visualization tool